 Note 1 This is for Peak Radio Current only, but there is additional current due to the MCU.
-The internal DCDC convertor or LDO is decided by the underlying BLE stack.
-Note 2 BL654 modules Standby Doze is 3.1 uA typical.
-When using smart BASIC firmware, Standby Doze is entered automatically (when a waitevent statement is encountered within a smart BASIC application script).
+The Normal Voltage mode internal REG1 DCDC convertor or LDO is decided by the underlying BLE stack.

+Note 2 BL654PA modules Standby Doze is 5.9uA typical.
+When using smartBASIC firmware, Standby Doze is entered automatically (when a waitevent statement is encountered within a smartBASIC application script).
 In Standby Doze, all peripherals that are enabled stay on and may re-awaken the chip.
-Depending on active peripherals, current consumption ranges from 3.1 $\mu$ A to 370 uA (when UART is ON).
-See individual peripherals current consumption data in the Peripheral Block Current Consumption section.
+Depending on active peripherals, current consumption ranges from 5.9 μA to 370 uA (when UART is ON).
+See individual peripherals current consumption data in the Peripheral Block Current Consumption section. smartBASIC firmware has functionality to detect GPIO change with no current consumption cost, it is possible to close the UART and get to the 5.9 uA current consumption regime and still be able to detect for incoming data and be woken up so that the UART can